mjwgoh/ihouse-frontend/README.md

 - **Pymongo**: For secure connectivity with the MongoDB database

 ## Security
-- Utilizes JWT tokens and Google OAuth2 for secure user authentication
+- Utilizes Auth.js, JWT tokens, and Google OAuth2 for secure user authentication

-## Prerequisites
-- Node.js and npm
-- Python and Flask
-- MongoDB
+- JWT tokens are sent alongside requests by the Next.js frontend, before being validated by the Flask backend